JohnJohan/Appliances/README.md

 Cannot deposit into a closed account.
 ```

-### Explanation:
-- The `Account` class delegates all state-specific behavior to the current `AccountState` object.
-- Each state (`OpenState`, `SuspendedState`, `ClosedState`) implements the `AccountState` interface and defines behavior specific to that state.
-- The state transitions are handled by the `Account` class, which updates its state based on the actions performed.

-This design allows for easy addition of new states and ensures that the behavior of the `Account` class changes dynamically based on its current state.The State Design Pattern is a behavioral design pattern that allows an object to change its behavior when its internal state changes.
-This pattern is useful when an object needs to change its behavior based on its state, and you want to avoid large conditional statements.

-Below is an example of how you can implement the State Design Pattern in Java for managing accounts with three states: `Open`, `Closed`, and `Suspended`.

 ### Step 1: Define the State Interface
 The `AccountState` interface defines the methods that all concrete states must implement.